fer/atomicflow/frontend/landing/README.md

 # landing

-bolt.new generated code for landing page
+bolt.new generated code for landing page.